![]() |

 Q. How much will the vaccine cost?

-A. The vaccine is available for free until at least the end of 2022.
+A. The vaccine is currently available for free.
 All shots are free, whether they are the initial shots or the booster shots.
 All FDA-authorized vaccines are covered under Medicare at no cost to you.
 People with Medicaid, private health insurance, or no health insurance also receive the vaccine for free.

 Q. Where can I get vaccinated?